 Ultimately, the hook dresses the instrumentation, and ties together the number as a whole.
 Hooks can be melodic, rhythmic, or even instrumental.
 However, there is far more to a hook than just the style.
 Either way, the hook needs to have the ability to be musically effective and impactful.

-The motive behind a hook plays an important role in writing one, and helps to create a theme that will steer your song.
-This theme should be viewed as the plot in a play, and should assist the songwriter in structuring the song.
+The motive behind a hook plays an important role in writing one and helps to create a theme that will steer your song.
+This theme should be viewed as the plot in a play and should assist the songwriter in structuring the song.
 Consider the arrangement and relations between the elements in a hook as you would in a story or movie.
-For example, the aforementioned literature almost always include a beginning, middle and an end.
+For example, the aforementioned literature almost always includes a beginning, middle and end.

 When hearing your hook, the listener should both feel inspired, intrigued and have a clear understanding of what your song is all about.